The End Of All Scripture Study

 I fear that perhaps my approach to studying the scriptures has been full of the superstition and logic of Nephi and crew’s first attempts to obtain the plates of brass.
 I fear that I may need to let go of my own understanding and allow myself to be “led by the Spirit, not knowing beforehand the things which I should do.”
 Sounds good, but perhaps this will require me to do things that my soul would shrink from.
 When I am through trusting in my own understanding and ready to trust God, maybe I will no longer finish studying the scriptures just to wonder “how does this actually help me?”

 This entry was posted on September 12, 2011 at 6:30 pm and is filed under On studying.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.